 Usually, this involves ‘training’ algorithms using large quantities of historical and/or known data to enable prediction (with a certain level of probability) of a future outcome based on changing inputs.
 This sounds like a classic predictive model, but the difference with ML is that a system can continually update the model and ‘learn’ on the job.
-The two terms are not interchangeable and should not be used as such, so I’ll stop doing it!Why?
+As two terms, AI and ML are not interchangeable.

 Something we’re keen to stress is that we’re not looking to use new technologies just because we can.
 AI tools mixed with some of our own proprietary ML are and will add value to WTiN’s products:

-So how are we doing this?
+How are we using them?
 We’re using several tools and processes.
-Here’s just a few.
+Here are just a few:

-One of the major tools in our arsenal, which is why you’ll see logos on wtin.com and on WTiN email communication.
-We use IBM’s ‘Watson’ natural language understanding service to process all of our content.
+This is one of the major tools in our arsenal, which is why you’ll see logos on WTiN.com and on WTiN email communication.
+We use IBM’s Watson natural language understanding service to process all of our content.
 Below is a video from IBM about the service that you might find interesting.
 It’s general and not specific to our industry, but it gives a flavour of how we use the service to extract metadata from our content.
 We then use this data to help build-out some of the services we’ve already talked about.